What We Do

 Second, through our Reentry Guide Initiative, we produce reentry guides and other reentry resources, and distribute them to incarcerated individuals, family members, and service agencies across the state and beyond.

 Finally, we host programs on campus to meet some of the needs that we have become aware of through our work.
 For instance, in recognition of the deleterious impacts of incarceration on family members, we have a scholarship program.
-To support progressive policy-making around criminal justice, we host events on campus and the community to educate the public and elected officials.
+To support informed policy-making around criminal justice, we host events on campus and the community to educate the public and elected officials.

 EJP is based at a top research university, in its highly-ranked College of Education.
 Because we take scholarship seriously, EJP runs a research group, produces resources for other higher education in prison programs, and supports EJP members in producing critical scholarship about prison education, as well as creative works.

 We are committed to building an open, safe, gentle, inclusive learning environment within EJP.
 We believe that a rigorous and critical education program requires the cultivation of such an environment and that self-reflection is an important part of creating and sustaining such an environment.
 Our Diversity and Inclusion Commitment guides our activities in this regard.

 How Has COVID Impacted Our Work?

 Our college-in-prison program suspended in-person classes in March 2020.
 We were able to offer correspondence courses and communicated with EJP students via newsletters in the following months, and resumed in-person programming at Danville Correctional Center in August 2021.